-Travel Tile This was our second major "target" for our week in Portugal;; neither of us had ever been here before, we have Portuguese immediate family members & relatives, and we wanted to explore everything we could!
+Travel Tile This was our second major destination "target" for our week in Portugal; neither of us had ever been here before, we have Portuguese immediate family members & relatives, and we wanted to explore everything we could!
 Lisbon is the capital and the largest city of Portugal, with an estimated population of 508,368 within its administrative limits in an area of 100.05 square kilometers.

 Lisbon's urban area extends beyond the city's administrative limits with a population of around 2.0 million people, being the 10th-most populous urban area in the European Union.
 About 2.8 million people live in the Lisbon metropolitan area, which represents approximately 27% of the country's population.
 It is mainland Europe\'s westernmost capital city and the only one along the Atlantic coast.
 Lisbon lies in the western Iberian Peninsula on the Atlantic Ocean and the River Tagus.
 The westernmost portions of its metro area, the Portuguese Riviera, form the westernmost point of Continental Europe, culminating at Cabo da Roca.